git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 ### Pads

-* Sensitivty: Adjust the hardware sensitivity of the pads
+* Sensitivity: Adjust the hardware sensitivity of the pads
 * Gain: Adjust the hardware gain of the pads
 * Dynamics: Adjust the hardware dynamics of the pads
 * Convert Poly Aftertouch to: The pads support poly aftertouch.
 If the device you play does not support this option allows to change it to Channel Aftertouch or a MIDI CC command.